iobroker-community-adapters/ioBroker.device-watcher/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (ciddi89) Fixed: Error that instances can not be added to the blacklist because of the popup message
+-   (ciddi89) Fixed: That messages have been sent when the instance has briefly jumped from Enabled to Disabled and back to Enabled.

 ### 2.8.4 (2023-04-16)

 -   (ciddi89) Fixed: Functions for instance status completely renewed ([#170](https://github.com/ciddi89/ioBroker.device-watcher/issues/170))